photolith/photolith/doc/annotate.rst

 Before saving, the form below also needs filling in:

 Age reading
-    Your final age reading, by default populated by number of annuli but can be edited Image rating
+    Your final age reading, by default populated by number of annuli but can be edited.
+Image rating
-    A rating for how easy the age reading was
+    A rating for how easy the age reading was.
 Reader authority
     How highly regarded your reading will be.
-This mostly depends of you are one of the :ref:`administration/users:Species Experts` for the current species.
+This mostly depends on if you are one of the :ref:`administration/users:Species Experts` for the current species.
+Here we also take into account if you have only access to the image or if you have the otolith and/or slide at hand to clarify the age readings.
 Comments
-    Any other comments you may have
+    Any other comments you may have.

 Once done, press *Save* and then *Next >* in the individual selection bar at the top of the page.